habout632/GAN.pth/README.md

 * Documentation
 * Production oriented, Research Friendly
 * Custom Datasets & Pretrained Models provided in GANHub
+* Easy to extension For Example
+  ** do config through args file for each model

 Inspired by following frameworks